bishopZ/Sandbox/README.md

 # Sandbox

-Starter library for Node.js applications on Google Cloud Platform using a special Gulp/Babel build system.
+Starter library for Node.js applications using a special Gulp/Babel build system.

 ## Actively Seeking Beta Tester and Contributors